 Power required to run the pump, measured in voltage

 The pump is made mostly of metal and consists of two cylinders (or barrels) usually 3.5 inches (8.9 cm) in diameter, connected to a suction pipe at the base, and with an outlet spout at the top.
-The operating mechanism consists of bamboo foot pedals fitted to a bamboo superstructure, and includes a framework that the operator can hold onto for support.
+The operating mechanism consists of bamboo or metal foot pedals fitted to a bamboo superstructure, and includes a framework that the operator can hold onto for support.
 The pump is installed on a bamboo or PVC-lined tubewell.
-Most raw material suppliers are based in Dhaka or in large regional centers.

 Locally available at hardware stores.